MoniPar/reclaimed-treasures/README.md

 ### Future Features

-The following is a list of features that I would have liked to implement in this project but because of lost time on issues with the Code Anywywere workspace, I did not get a chance to.
+The following is a list of features that I would have liked to implement in this project, given ore time:

 - Featured products on the Home Page: I think that the landing page would benefit greatly from having a few featured products that can be changed every season.
 This would give first time users an idea of the kind of products they can find on the online store.
-It would also be of benefit to returning customers who will be able to access new or seasonal products without having to go search for them in the store.
+It would also be of benefit to returning customers who will be able to access new or seasonal products without having to search for them in the store.
 - Improve the commenting text box in reviews by installing summernote to give the users a better experience when writing reviews.
 - Have the reviews submitted checked by the store owner or member of staff before having them published on the website.
 - Give the store owner or member of staff the ability to add, update and delete products from the User Interface instead of the Admin Interface.